Before You Go

 - Salt Lake Express (208) 656-8824 – shuttles leave twice per day.

 Check discovermoab.com/shuttle.htm for a full list of current operators.

 If you’re arriving by car, parking is available at the OARS Warehouse.
 On the morning of departure, OARS staff will be present to show you to the designated parking area where your vehicle will stay during the duration of your trip.
 We cannot guarantee parking for large RV’s or trailers will be available, however, there are several storage facilities in Moab that can accommodate parking for large vehicles.

 OARS cannot accept responsibility for any loss or damage to vehicles or their contents.

-Pre- and Post-Trip Accommodations
+Pre- and Post-Trip Accommodations in Moab

 We recommend that you make reservations well in advance in order to guarantee lodging.
 (Pre- and post-trip lodging is not included in the trip cost).